FMC’s Free SNAP EBT Equipment Program

 SIGN-UP: Complete the paperwork that your service provider requires.
 After everything is in order, the service provider will send an invoice for equipment and services to FMC.
 Once FMC pays the invoice, the equipment provider will release the equipment directly to you.

 RECEIVE EQUIPMENT: Alert FMC via email when you have successfully received your equipment.
 Follow the directions provided by your service provider to activate your equipment and service.
 Start using your new equipment to accept SNAP!

 REPORT: At the end of the year, report your SNAP redemption and

 transaction totals to FMC.
 Completing the report is required in order to receive funding for the following year.

 Once approved for FMC’s Equipment program, you must select your preferred service provider.
-The providers participating in FMC’s Free SNAP EBT Equipment Program are MarketLink, MerchantSource, PaymentSpring and TSYS.
+The providers participating in FMC’s Free SNAP EBT Equipment Program are MarketLink, MerchantSource, and PaymentSpring.
 Finding the right SNAP EBT equipment and service provider requires some research.
 Like shopping for a cell phone, there are multiple providers, equipment options, types of service, and a range of fees to learn about before signing a contract.
 More information on the participating service providers is available online at bit.ly/ProviderGuide.

 Q: How do you define ‘farmers market’ and ‘direct marketing farmer?’